 Jesus is speaking about the Jewish-Roman Wars, which occurred from about 66 AD to 117 AD.
-For about a half-century, the Romans brutally struck down the Jewish people as they protested and rebelled against the Romans' violent rulership of Judea.
-Each time the Jewish people revolted, the Romans responded by slaughtering thousands of Jewish people.
+For about a half-century, the Romans brutally struck down the Judean people as they protested and rebelled against the Romans' violent rulership of Judea.
+Each time the Judean people revolted, the Romans responded by slaughtering thousands of Judean people.

-Over the whole period of Jewish-Roman Wars, hundreds of thousands - possibly a half-million Romans were killed by the Jewish rebels.
-At the same time, it has been estimated that up to a million Jewish people were killed by the Romans.
+Over the whole period of Jewish-Roman Wars, hundreds of thousands - possibly a half-million Romans were killed by the Judean rebels.
+At the same time, it has been estimated that up to a million Judean people were killed by the Romans.
 Some were rebels, but many were also women, children, and religious people.

 The Romans also burnt down and decimated Jerusalem.
 Many people were killed.
 Others were persecuted.
-The Romans then rewarded anyone who reported a Jewish rebel.
+The Romans then rewarded anyone who reported a Judean rebel.

 This is what Jesus is referring to as he says, "brother will condemn brother."
 Because family members and fellow students were so afraid of being persecuted that they often reported on others who seemed to be part of the rebellion.

 Jesus is clearly instructing his followers, and everyone who wanted to escape the slaughter of the Romans, to flee Jerusalem and other Judean towns and go to the mountains.
 In the mountains, they could hide out among the caves and wait out the violence.

 We find, in fact, that many of Jesus' followers did this.
 The Nazarenes, the Ebionites, and the Nasaraeans are included among those who fled Jerusalem and other Judean towns around 70 AD and later to escape the persecutions of the Romans.